 cotter pin at this point.
 If you have two nuts, remove the large

 shaft nut and replace with the small one.
 Tighten small nut using the same procedures as in step 6.

 Now, thread on your large shaft nut behind the small one and

 cotter pin, and bend back prongs.

-do not recommend painting propellers as it degrades performance, can cause
+do not recommend painting propellers with regular bottom paint as it degrades performance, can cause

 Back to FAQ's